rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 {: style="width: 600px; max-width: 100%;"}

 # 14. Conclusion
+The reason for low Train/Test accuracy is **to avoid google colab crashing** .
+Adding more compute power 🤑 (**colab pro**) would definitely help to prototype/train faster.

-The reason for low Train/Test accuracy is because I used all of the Images and classes(101) So, I experimented and had to reduce the image size to 200x200 to avoid crashing of colab.
+I used all of the Images and classes(101) and therefore had to reduce the image size to 200x200 to avoid crashing of colab.

 I experimented to keep higher batch size also, but had to keep small batch size (32) to avoid colab crashing.
-One can try to experiment and emeber to tweek the **cache/shuffle/prefetch** accordingly.
+One can try to experiment and remeber to tweek the **cache/shuffle/prefetch** accordingly.

 Also I ran the experiment for 10 epochs only.
 As this is a huge dataset, it would be advised to run for more epochs with larger input shape.

-Training from scratch would need more compute power, that's why I went ahead with transfer learning, but one can try that also.
+Training from scratch is also a good option as we have good amount of data.
+But it would need more compute power, that's why I went ahead with transfer learning, but one can try that also.

 Try with different pretrained models.

-Adding more compute power (**colab pro**) would definitely help to prototype/train faster

 I ran this using **GPU** but one can experiment using **TPU** also.